k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecephemeralcontainersindex">ephemeralContainers</a></b></td>
         <td>[]object</td>
         <td>
           List of ephemeral containers run in this pod.
 Ephemeral containers may be run in an existing pod to perform user-initiated actions such as debugging.
 This list cannot be specified when creating a pod, and it cannot be modified by updating the pod spec.
-In order to add an ephemeral container to an existing pod, use the pod's ephemeralcontainers subresource.
-This field is beta-level and available on clusters that haven't disabled the EphemeralContainers feature gate.<br/>
+In order to add an ephemeral container to an existing pod, use the pod's ephemeralcontainers subresource.<br/>
         </td>
         <td>false</td>
       </tr><tr>